Cover: Masjid al-Qiblatayn (Arabic: المسجد القبلتین), or the Mosque of the Two Qiblas, Medina, Saudi Arabia.

 (The History of Al-Tabari: The Foundation of the Community, translated by M. V. McDonald, annotated by W. Montgomery Watt [State University of New York Press (SUNY), Albany 1987], Volume VII, pp. 24-25; bold emphasis ours)

-Rather it was to imply Jewish ridicule was a probable catalyst for Muhammad ﷺ to move the qibla:
+Rather it was to imply Jewish ridicule was a probable catalyst for Muhammad ﷺ to move the qiblah:

 Al-Tabari had no problem admitting that it wasn’t until Muhammad ﷺ heard the Jews making fun of him that he then decided to change his prayer direction.

 Even if we accept the information, Al Tabari admitted no such thing!
 He merely reported Muhammad ﷺ had heard this gossip.
-He did not state this was the reason the qibla was moved.
+He did not state this was the reason the qiblah was moved.
 That is a leap the author made on his own.

 There is no evidence ridicule was all, or even part, of the reason Muhammad ﷺ looked to the sky for answers.
-Qur’anic revelation was often a direct response to issues Muhammad ﷺ was facing at the time.
-Evidence suggests the Prophet’s dilemma regarding the qibla was ongoing once the Muslims arrived in Medina, until the matter was definitively resolved through revelation.
+A Quranic revelation was often a direct response to issues Muhammad ﷺ was facing at the time.
+Evidence suggests the Prophet’s dilemma regarding the qiblah was ongoing once the Muslims arrived in Medina until the matter was definitively resolved through revelation.

-Next the article on Answering Islam accuses Muhammad ﷺ of contradicting himself by directing the faithful to pray facing Jerusalem after the qibla was changed to Mecca, and provides misleading, cherry-picked evidence to support his claim:
+Next, the article on Answering Islam accuses Muhammad ﷺ of contradicting himself.
+He says he directed the faithful to pray facing Jerusalem after the qiblah was changed to Mecca, and provides misleading, cherry-picked evidence to support his claim:

 On another occasion a man who prayed towards Mecca was corrected by Muhammad ﷺ and pointed him towards Jerusalem!